GillWrites/rock-rankers-api/docs/Tutorials/tutorial-get-band.md

    ]
 ```

-### Find a band by name
+## 🤘 Find a band by name

 Retrieve information for a single band with a `GET` request using the `name` query parameter.

-1. Make sure the local json server is running.
-Start it with this command in the terminal if needed.
+1. Make sure the local JSON server is running.
+Start the server with this command in the terminal, if needed.

    ```shell
    cd <your-github-workspace>/rock-rankers-api/api